Malherbe/SummerCoding/README.md

 # SummerCoding
-This repository is to help me improve my coding skills this Summer 2021
+This repository is to help me improving my coding skills this Summer 2021.